takenet/blip-chat-android/README.md

 ### Prerequisites

 * Add the INTERNET permissions on AndroidManifest.xml in order to use this library.
 If there is a request location on your chatbot flow you should also add the ACCESS_FINE_LOCATION permission.
-To send or download files on BLiP Chat add WRITE_EXTERNAL_STORAGE and READ_EXTERNAL_STORAGE permissions.
+To send or download files on BLiP Chat add WRITE_EXTERNAL_STORAGE, READ_EXTERNAL_STORAGE and CAMERA permissions.

 ```xml
 <manifest xlmns:android...>